matsen/teaching/courses/GS541/index.md

 * Infer a phylogenetic tree from [measles data]({{ "/data/measles.fasta" | relative_url }}) using seaview.
 Write a little Python script to find the longest branch (a.k.a. edge) in the tree, and draw a version of that tree such that the longest branch is colored red.
 (ETE hints: [Node style](http://etetoolkit.org/docs/latest/tutorial/tutorial_drawing.html#node-style), [tree traversal](http://etetoolkit.org/docs/latest/tutorial/tutorial_trees.html#traversing-browsing-trees), and [inline tree rendering](http://etetoolkit.org/ipython_notebook/) if you are using a Jupyter notebook.)
 * Use the same measles tree built in the previous homework, and make a scatter plot for each branch of the tree, with the x axis being the length of the branch and the y axis being the number of descendants of that branch (`len(n)` gives the number of descendants of a node in ETE).
+* Imagine that instead of 4 DNA bases, we have just two bases, named 0 and 1.
+Follow through the development of the transition probabilities starting on Lewis' slide 59 to obtain a likelihood function for the corresponding model in terms of branch length nu (written ν in the slides) given two sequences that have 20 identical sites and 4 differing ones.
+Plot the logarithm of the likelihood function for a range of branch length values containing the maximum likelihood branch length.
+(Note that this part of the assignment does not involve a proper tree, just two sequences evolving from one to the other.)
 * Submit both the script and the output, or a Jupyter notebook that has been run from scratch ("Restart & Run All") and exported to PDF.